EYBlockchain/nightfall_3/nightfall-deployer/README.md

         },
     ```

-  - If whitelist functionality is required to perform transactions on the contracts, the `WHITELISTING` environment variable should have the value
+  - The Whitelisting functionality is enabled by default.
+To disable it, the `WHITELISTING` environment variable should have the value
-  set to `enable` to enable the whitelisting functionality.
+  set to `disable`.
 This setting can be found in the file created in the `Step 1.`.
-If needed, then one is
+When enabled, one is
   going to need to setup the Root Certificate Authorities information that the contracts will trust for intermediate/end-user certificates and the
   Extended Key Usages & Object Identifiers for each Certificate Authority that is going to be used.
 An entry should be added under the `X509` similar
   to the following: